Sang-kee Paik: Biography

 Despite his long traditional background, Paik was passionate about creativity and continued advancement in the martial arts.
 By the mid-1970s, he had developed and rigorously taught full independence of leg motion in kicking techniques (i.e. kicks to multiple targets before bringing the foot back to the ground).
-This was not done in traditional Taekwondo or Karate at the time.
-He also implemented a first ever Taekwondo Creative Forms Division at the 1990 USA Taekwondo National Championships to allow competitors to develop and perform their own personalized forms (Korean: Hyung).
-In a communication to lobby for this idea, Paik wrote: "With creativity, techniques become art; art becomes philosophy.
+This was not done in traditional taekwondo or karate at the time.
+He also introduced a creative forms division at the 1990 USA Taekwondo National Championships to allow competitors to develop and perform their own personalized forms (Korean: Hyung).
+In a communication to lobby for this idea, Paik wrote, "With creativity, techniques become art; art becomes philosophy.
 While we must always respect and practice traditional form, we must also allow for the creative process to continue to advance the martial arts."

-Paik retired from full-time teaching in 1997 at 68 years of age, and passed the school to his son Peter Paik, 8th dan, who continues to operate the school in Madison, Wisconsin under the name of "Paik's Traditional Martial Arts Center - School of Integrity."
+Paik retired from full-time teaching in 1997 at age 68 named as his successor son Peter, eighth dan, who continues to operate the school in Madison, Wisconsin under the name Paik's Traditional Martial Arts Center - School of Integrity.

 Sang-kee Paik died peacefully surrounded by his family on July 12, 2009, after a long battle with cancer.
-His memorial service was held in Madison, Wisconsin on Saturday, July 25, 2009 and was attended by hundreds of his former students.
+His memorial service was held in Madison, Wisconsin on July 25, 2009, and attended by hundreds of his former students.
 Son Peter and daughter Myung (Mia) felt the best way to eulogize their father was to allow Paik's former students to speak at the podium.
-Many did, and universally recounted what an extraordinary teacher Paik was, and the positive and permanent impact he had upon their lives.
-Also noted was Paik's penchant for taking in at-risk or troubled students, sometimes by offering free lessons, and then successfully bringing about life-changing reform through a mixture of benevolence and tough discipline.
+Many did, recounting what an extraordinary teacher he was and the positive and permanent impact he had on their lives.
+Also noted was Paik's penchant for taking in at-risk or troubled students, sometimes by offering free lessons and then turning their lives around through a mixture of benevolence and tough discipline.